PrivacyTools.io

 Is Safari private enough on its own?

-Can I use uBlock Origin on Safari?
+Can I use the full version of the popular blockers on Safari?